EddieHubCommunity/RepoRater/README.md

 ## GitHub Action

-> Automatically comment on issues and pull requests to get votes
+> Automatically comment on Issues and Pull Requests to get votes

 ```yml
 name: repo-rater